Books are made out of other books; well-known English literary works are placed alongside historic and contemporary works that respond to them.

 - Identify and critique intertextuality

-- Identify and critique aspects of feminist theory
+- Identify and critique aspects of monster theory

 - Critique a model essay to determine the desirable qualities of critical essay: argument, content, expression, mechanics